 Steaming and Braising: All About Moist Heat Cooking

 Braising is a simple and gentle method of preparation that doesn’t require much cooking experience or kitchen utensils.
-Simply cover the bottom of a flat pot or a pan with liquid such as stock, broth or wine.
-Instead of liquids you can also use a good oil, which can complement the taste of the food, or taste neutral.
+Simply cover the bottom of a flat pot or a pan with a liquid such as stock, broth, or wine.
+Instead of liquids, you can also use good oil, which can complement the taste of the food, or taste neutral.
 However, you should make sure that the oil used is suitable for heating, even if the temperatures reached during braising are not as high as when frying.

 Vegetables taste great when braised with extra virgin olive oil or various nut oils.
-If the taste is too intense, try refined vegetable oils.
+If the taste is too intense, try refined vegetable oils like canola oil.
 Once the liquid or fat has heated up, you can add the food and spices.
 With the lid closed, cook the food at a low temperature of just over 200°F in the hot steam.

 Steaming is the cooking of food by hot steam or with its own water content.
 Vegetables and fish are particularly great candidates for steaming.
 This gentle cooking method preserves almost all of the nutrients and aroma of the food.
 Steamed vegetables taste much more robust than vegetables cooked in a lot of water.